 From the Elephant Terrace you will walk through a gate, to enter the palace district.
 The Royal Palace was built between the 10-12. century.
 The central pyramid of Phimeanakas is surrounded by several pools.
 The actual palace buildings were made of wood and are no longer preserved.

 "Bayon" was the main temple of the new capital "Angkor Thom", built in the 12th century by Jayavarman VII.
 Although you can find Hindu deities in Bayon, it is still a Buddhist temple.
 The Bayon temple is famous for the stone faces of Bodhisattva Lokeshvara, the observer of the world.
 Then there are the numerous murals with scenes of war, religious motives and charming dancers.
+The Bayon Temple is one of the most beautiful temples in Angkor.

 "Ta Prohm" looks just like the backdrop of a "Lara Croft" movie.
 The dilapidated temples are overgrown by giant trees, which slowly crush the buildings with their big roots.
 "Ta Prohm" was built between the 12th and 13th century under the rule of King Jayavarman VII.